oracle-livelabs/analytics-ai/oci-artificial-intelligence/ai-vision-dls/ocw23/dls-bulk-label/dls-bulk-label.md

 In this Lab, you have:

-* Setup IAM resources for image classification
+* Set up IAM resources for image classification
 * Created an Object Storage Bucket for training data
 * Bulk-uploaded image data to your Object Storage Bucket
 * Created a Dataset in OCI Data Labeling, which imported the images from your Object Storage Bucket as records